killerapp/comfyui-flux/README.md

 This guide will help you get up and running with [Flux.1](https://blackforestlabs.ai/) in [ComfyUI](https://github.com/comfyanonymous/ComfyUI).

+## GitHub Social Banner 🖼️

+The default template in this workflow is great for creating GitHub Social banners.
+The default size (1280x640) is perfect for this purpose.
+These images should work as long as they are less than one megabyte, which is often the case with the output from this workflow.

+TODO: Find a way to compress the output images further to ensure they are always below 1MB.

 ## Getting Started 🏁

 1. Install [ComfyUI](https://github.com/comfyanonymous/ComfyUI) following the instructions for your operating system.